 ASCE has plenty of games activities, homework help, career guidance, and more.
 Visit ASCE’s Pre-College Outreach page to review the resources for Engineers, Teachers, Parents, and Kids and Teens.

 ASCE also has a diverse catalog of outreach materials available to aid every outreach opportunity.
 Educational booklets, brochures, and giveaways such as pencils and balloons will ensure your visit will be memorable.
 Often, items are provided for free to ASCE members.
 Pro-tip: We recommend placing an order at least three (3) weeks prior to scheduled outreach events.

 STEM Outreach Opportunities

-ASCE Texas Section and our Branches participate in numerous community outreach programs to promote STEM (Science, Technology, Engineering and Math).
-For support in planning STEM activities, please contact our STEM Committee Chair.
+ASCE Texas Section and our Branches participate in numerous community outreach programs to promote STEM in Texas.
+For support in planning STEM activities in Texas, please contact our STEM Committee Chair.

 ASCE Civil Engineering (CE) Clubs